-The ethics committee’s statement was released in close proximity to an announcement about Congressman Tom Reed (R-NY), who faces a separate ethics investigation into an unrelated allegation of sexual misconduct.
+The ethics committee’s decision to investigate Gaetz comes in close proximity to an announcement about Congressman Tom Reed (R-NY).

 Several days later, Reed issued a public apology, said that his personal depiction of the events wasn’t relevant, and said that he had been struggling with alcoholism at the time.
 He also said that he planned to make amends for actions in his past and help others struggling with addiction.
 “As I go forward, I will strive to be a better human being, continue to fight for what I believe in, and to make people’s lives better in any way I can.
 I hope this formal apology is just the start,” said Reed.

 This article has been updated to include additional information.